pqrs-org/ComboStick/README.md

-# ComboStick: A mouse that combines and operates two sticks simultaneously
+# ComboStick: A mouse for macOS that combines and operates two sticks simultaneously

 This is a joystick-operated mouse designed to keep your hands on the keyboard.
 It's made by modifying a commercially available Logitech F310 Gamepad, which can be obtained at a low cost.